Printing Claims & Alignment

 - Or make adjustments from the left, pushing the form to the right

-Example of a printout going down 20 pixels & to the right 10 pixels:
+Example printout going down 20 pixels & to the right 10 pixels:

 - To test your alignment, click the button (top right)